 - For each item that allows you to submit "Best Offers," you can only submit a total of three offers.
 This includes any previous offers that a seller rejected, as well as any offers that were met with counter-offers that you rejected.
 It also includes any offers that expired because they exceeded the 48-hour time limit, or any offers that you retracted.

-- A "Best Offer" is, like a bid in an auction, usually considered to be a binding contract on eBay.
-This means that if a seller accepts your offer, or you accept a seller's counter-offer, you are much more obligated to follow through with purchasing and paying for the item than you would be if you bought the item at a fixed price.
+- A "Best Offer" is, like a bid in an auction, usually considered to be a binding contract This means that if a seller accepts your offer, or you accept a seller's counter-offer, you are much more obligated to follow through with purchasing and paying for the item than you would be if you bought the item at a fixed price.

 How to make a Best Offer on eBay